-The ERR_CONNECTION_RESET message on your Chrome browser usually points out that there is something wrong with your network connection, and your browser is having problems connecting to the website you are trying to access.
+The ERR_CONNECTION_RESET message on your Chrome browser usually points out that there is something wrong with your network connection and your browser is having problems connecting to the website you are trying to access.

-There are a few reasons this kind of problem occurs on the Google Chrome browser, like slow or unstable internet connection, improper network settings, or faulty network drivers.
+There are a few reasons this problem occurs on the Google Chrome browser, like slow or unstable internet connection, improper network settings, or faulty network drivers.
 Whatever the case is, we are here to help you out.

 Let’s get started.